uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/data_layouts.rst

 are set and ``config_param::FWD_STRIDES`` and ``config_param::BWD_STRIDES`` are not.
 See note below.)
 In such a case, :ref:`descriptor<onemkl_dft_descriptor>` objects must consider the data layouts corresponding to the two compute directions separately.
-As detailed above, relevant data sequence entries are accessed as element of data containers (``sycl::buffer`` objects or device-accessible USM allocations) provided to the compute function, the base data type of which is (possibly implicitly re-interpreted) as documented in :ref:`this
+As detailed above, relevant data sequence entries are accessed as elements of data containers (``sycl::buffer`` objects or device-accessible USM allocations) provided to the compute function, the base data type of which is (possibly implicitly re-interpreted) as documented in :ref:`this